• What academic honors can I earn while in law school?

 • What student organizations can I join at the law school?

 Many College of Law organizations welcome all students who are interested, while others require students to be elected or chosen.
-See ' Student Organizations, Guidelines, and Services - College of Law Organizations - Recognized College of Law Student Organizations' section of the College of Law catalog or visit the 'Student Organizations' homepage.
+See ' Student Organizations, Guidelines, and Services - College of Law Organizations - Recognized College of Law Student Organizations' section of the College of Law academic catalog or visit the 'Student Engagement' homepage for more details regarding student organizations.

 • What is the law school’s grade point average system?